 Infrared glass panel heaters can be used in any room.

-Wall-mounted panel heaters are easily installed and take up very little room.
+A wall mounted panel heater is easily installed and takes up very little room.
 Installation is as easy as fitting a flat screen TV and all you need is a nearby power socket.
 It is recommended to place these lower down on the wall so the heat emitted will have space to circulate.

 Free-standing panel heaters are convenient where you have limited wall space and when you need to move your panel heater about your home.